 Strategic objective 4 of the Global Action Plan on Antimicrobial Resistance advises to optimize the use of antimicrobial medicines in human and animal health.

 - To reduce inappropriate use is key to keep antibiotics effective, and is an important element of a national action plan.

-- At the same time, a large proportion of the world’s population lack access to effective antibiotics.
-To increase access to antibiotics is therefore also essential, but this needs to take place within a framework of rational use.
+- At the same time, a large proportion of the world’s population lacks access to effective antibiotics.
+To increase access to antibiotics is, therefore, also essential, but this needs to take place within a framework of rational use.
 Read more about access versus excess here.

 For some bacterial infections, antibiotics are life-saving medicines.
 Likewise, treatment with antibiotics is necessary for certain diseases in animals, in order to ensure survival, welfare, productivity, and to reduce spread of disease.
 The goal of rational use initiatives is not always to reduce antibiotic use, but instead to ensure that the use is appropriate.

 Enforcing regulations to control the distribution and use of antibiotics will be necessary to minimize the development of resistance and conserve antibiotic effectiveness for as long as possible.
 Which type of legislations that are most appropriate will differ between countries.
 Regulations must take into account the financial, structural and geographical obstacles to finding a balance between access and excess, particularly in low-income countries.